Can you be liable for a spouse’s credit card debt?

-On the other hand, in the nine states that go with so-called community law (which include Louisiana, Arizona, California, Texas, Washington, Idaho, Nevada, New Mexico and Wisconsin) assets acquired in the course of a marriage belong to both spouses.
+On the other hand, in the nine states under so-called community law (which include Louisiana, Arizona, California, Texas, Washington, Idaho, Nevada, New Mexico and Wisconsin), assets acquired in the course of a marriage belong to both spouses.

-In so-called community property law states, assets acquired by any partner to the marriage are considered community property.
+In so-called community property law states, assets acquired by any partner in the marriage are considered community property.

 If debt is incurred in the course of the marriage, it could be considered a community debt for the benefit of the marriage for which you would be held liable too.
 However, if you are separated from your spouse and they then proceed to rack up debt, you wouldn’t necessarily be held responsible for such debt.
 Each situation is different, though, and if the state decides that this debt was incurred to benefit the marriage, you might still be held liable with your spouse.

-In addition, you would be liable for credit card debts if you are a joint account-holder, or co-signed the account.
+In addition, you would be liable for credit card debts if you are a joint account holder or co-signer on the account.

 Divorce or death of a spouse

-If you go through a divorce, a court could assign debt to you that you are not originally liable for per the contractual terms of a credit card agreement.
-For instance, you are not a joint account holder and not liable per the card agreement.
+If you go through a divorce, a court could assign debt to you that you were not originally liable for per the contractual terms of a credit card agreement.
+For instance, if you are not a joint account holder and not liable per the card agreement.

 Even then, you would be responsible per the court’s assignment to pay off the debt assigned to you.
 If you don’t pay off this debt, while the card issuer cannot hold you responsible, your spouse could still sue you for disregarding the court order.